 E-cigarettes and vaping represent an additional way to addict youth — and make profits.
-These nicotine products also come in fruit and candy flavors, and increase teens’ risk for future smoking.
+These nicotine products also come in fruit and candy flavors, increasing teens’ risk for future smoking.
 CLICK HERE to learn about the facts and risks of e-cigarettes and vaping, as well as a new trend — JUULing.

 Explore more ways Big Tobacco is targeting kids.

 Talk to your kids today about the dangers of tobacco.
 CLICK HERE for tips on getting the conversation started.

 Targeting African Americans